orsonjiang/orsonjiang.github.io/index.md

 ## Introductions

 ### Who am I?
-Hi, I'm Orson - CS student at Stony Brook University and Software Engineer.
+Hi, I'm Orson - a Software Engineer currently looking for work.
 If you want to know more about me you can follow the buttons below but otherwise I'll keep it short and simple 😄.

 [Github](https://github.com/orsonjiang/){: .btn .fs-3 .mb-4 .mb-md-0 .mr-2 }
 [LinkedIn](https://www.linkedin.com/in/orsonjiang/){: .btn .fs-3 .mb-4 .mb-md-0 .mr-2 }

+### Endowity
+This site might look barebones - it is.
+I've been dedicating a lot of my time to [Endowity](https://www.endowity.com), full-stack financial management platform that allows users to sync multiple bank accounts for transaction management, bill splitting, and trip expense tracking.
+Feel free to check it out and see how it is.

+[Endowity](https://www.endowity.com){: .btn .btn-green .fs-3 .mb-4 .mb-md-0 .mr-2 }

 ### Contact Information
 Emailing me at [orsonjiang@gmail.com](mailto:orsonjiang@gmail.com) is always preferred but if you've found me on an alternative platform I'm happy to communicate through there.
 And who knows?
 There might be plans to build a live chat box on this site 😉.